-- 1 Click Start on the taskbar, choose All Programs, select iTunes, and then click iTunes. - 2 Click the Edit menu and select Preferences. - 3 Click the Burning tab and choose Audio CD as the Disc Format. - 4 Click the Use Sound Check check box if you would like all songs on the CD to play at the same volume level and click OK. - 5 Click the File pull-down menu and select New Playlist. - 6 Enter a name for your new playlist and an empty playlist window opens. - 7 Drag and drop selected songs from your source to your new playlist. - 8 Click the Burn Disc button in the upper-right corner. - 9 Insert a blank disc into your drive (double-layer DVD+R discs are not compatible).
+- 1 Click Start on the taskbar, choose All Programs, select iTunes, and then click iTunes. - 2 Click the Edit menu, and select Preferences. - 3 Click the Burning tab, and choose Audio CD as the Disc Format. - 4 Click the Use Sound Check check box if you would like all songs on the CD to play at the same volume level, and click OK. - 5 Click the File pull-down menu, and select New Playlist. - 6 Enter a name for your new playlist, and an empty playlist window opens. - 7 Drag and drop selected songs from your source to your new playlist. - 8 Click the Burn Disc button in the upper-right corner.

+9 Insert a blank disc into your drive.
+Do not use a double-layer DVD+R disc, they are not compatible with this program.